MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

         - The `Game` allow to roll `1` `pin`
             - `RED`: write one unit test for the `roll` method passing `1` as num of `pins` parameter.
 Also the test would call to the not existent yet `score` method
             - `GREEN`:
-                - fix the test fast, adding a condition to check whether the `pins` is negative to throw the exception
+                - fix the test fast, adding a safe guard to check whether the `pins` is negative to throw the exception
                 - implement `score` method returning `1`
+            - `BLUE`:
+                - refactor `GameTest` to use `setUp` method to create the `Game` sut
+                - implements early return at `Game roll` method in case positive or zero number